 Over the years I’d been writing and publishing hundreds of essays and book reviews relating to haiku poetry.
 It occurred to me—and I no longer remember when—that it would be useful to make them publicly available on a website, so that more people around the world might benefit from them.
+This was partly motivated by people, both friends and strangers, asking me for my thoughts on various haiku-related subjects.
+So I’d prep an essay to send them, or write a long email, a process that was increasingly time-consuming.
+So at some point I thought it would be more efficient to send them a website link.
 I was not sure what to name the site until I reencountered an untitled poem by E. E. Cummings that starts with the line “let’s start a magazine.”
 Well, yes, I wanted to start something, and my new website could be an online magazine of sorts.
-I found my website’s attitude and its name in lines from the poem:
+I found my website’s attitude and its name in these lines from the poem:

 let’s make it serious